 Life as a student is busy.

 If you’re not organised and you feel like you’re not on top of things, you’ll be stressed.

 You might end up working late and sleeping less, but this isn’t a good idea.

 Getting organised for school is all about developing good study habits and systems.

-Through my experiences, I’ve come up with these 30 simple tips that will help students to become organised, productive, and effective.
+Through my experiences, I’ve come up with these 30 simple tips that will help students to become structured, productive, and effective.